Being Pinoy

 What does it mean to be a Filipino today?

-Living away from home has both confronted and illuminated my identity as a Filipino, taking me through a journey much like island-hopping across the many shores of our cultural archipelago
+Living away from home has both confronted and illuminated my identity as a Pinay, taking me through a journey much like island-hopping across the many shores of our cultural archipelago

 Every island of experience is rich, complex, and part of a whole.